Lucas-Palomo/rango-event-caller/README.md

 node ./main.js hello "'World'"
 ```

 By default, you must pass a single argument.

-- It must be:
-    -  string
-    - number
+- The argument must be of any type natively supported by Typscript.

-    - string object ( see JSON.stringify ).
+- You can also pass String objects ( see JSON.stringify ).

 - Automatically the argument is converted into a javascript object

 **output**